Process for Accepting or Reject Ballots in the June 2020 New Rochelle School Election | Talk of the Sound

 If the signature matched, the oath envelope would be deemed “accepted”, opened and the ballot removed from the oath envelope.
 The accepted ballots were then separated from their oath envelopes, mixed in with other ballots ostensibly to keep secret the identity of the voter who cast a particular ballot (as we will see, this attempt at ballot secrecy failed utterly), then the votes on the accepted ballots were tabulated.

-If the Election Inspector could not find a name in the register that matches the oath envelope the ballot was voided.
+If the Election Inspector could not find a name in the register that matched the oath envelope the ballot was voided.

 In the case of voter Myriam Edwards from Election District 7, her ballot was marked “void/not in poll roster” because her name was not in the ED 7 register.